-In this second blog of three we cover how to perform advanced data preparation with Apache Spark to create refined data sets and write the results to Snowflake, thereby enabling new analytic use cases.
+In this second blog of three, we cover how to perform advanced data preparation with Apache Spark to create refined data sets and write the results to Snowflake, thereby enabling new analytic use cases.

 The blog series covers the use cases directly served by the Qubole–Snowflake integration.
 The first blog discussed how to get started with ML in Apache Spark using data stored in Snowflake.
-Blogs two and three cover how data engineers can use Qubole to read and write data in Snowflake, including advanced data preparation, such as data wrangling, data augmentation, and advanced ETL to refine existing Snowflake data sets.
+Blogs two and three covers how data engineers can use Qubole to read and write data in Snowflake, including advanced data preparation, such as data wrangling, data augmentation, and advanced ETL to refine existing Snowflake data sets.

 Making Advanced Data Preparation Easier

 Snowflake stores structured and semi-structured data, which allows analysts to create new views and materialized views using SQL-based transformations like filtering, joining, aggregation, etc. However, there are cases where business users need to derive new data sets that require advanced data preparation techniques such as data augmentation, data wrangling, data meshing, data fusion, etc.

 In these cases, the data engineer—and not the analyst—is responsible for the task, and benefit from a cluster computing framework with in-memory primitives like Apache Spark that make the advanced data preparation process easier and faster.
 In addition, data engineers need the flexibility to choose a programming language that best suits the task, such as object languages (Java), functional languages (Python or Scala), or statistical languages (R).

 The Qubole–Snowflake integration allows data scientists and other users to: